Physical Education A Level

 Entry requirements

 A minimum of 4 subjects at grade 5 or above at GCSE including English Language and Mathematics.
-In addition, you must have a grade 5 in GCSE Science and a grade 6 in GCSE Physical Education (if taken).
+In addition, you must have a grade 5 in GCSE Science.
 You must play competitive sport and be able to evidence participation in competitive sport through practical video footage throughout the duration of the course.

 What will I study?